Mott Street: Port Arthur Restaurant

 The Port Arthur was the first Chinese restaurant in New York City's Chinatown to obtain a liquor license.
-The restaurant was known for its delicious Chinese style dishes and delicacies as well as for its authentic Chinese style wall decor, inlaid pearl mahogany tables, teakwood chairs, ornate carved wooden panels, windscreens, lanterns, and chandeliers.
+The restaurant was known for its delicious Chinese-style dishes and delicacies as well as for its authentic Chinese style wall decor, inlaid pearl mahogany tables, teakwood chairs, ornate carved wooden panels, windscreens, lanterns, and chandeliers.

 The third floor dining rooms were reserved for private parties and banquets, where many local Chinese residents held wedding parties and family ceremonial dinners.
 The East Hall upper dining room had a baby grand piano for entertainment, and by 1910, it was redesigned to accommodate long banquet tables.
 The West Hall upper dining room had no walls or screens to divide the space and each table was set up with only four seats, to accommodate smaller groups.
 There was also a special upper floor room for a bride's traditional change into different red dresses for various stages of the wedding reception.

 The second floor dining area was for smaller groups of customers or after-hours slummers, American tourists in search for exotic adventures.
 The restaurant also served a special luncheon on the lower dining floor every day from 11am-3pm except for holidays and Sundays.

 The restaurant was very conveniently located near an elevated train at Chatham Square and a subway station at Worth Street.

 Soy Kee & Company

-Below the Port Arthur Restaurant, there was a store named Soy Kee and Company serving as an importer and exporter of Chinese goods selling curios, chinaware, lamps, imported Chinese silks, embroideries, ivory carvings, imported Chinese teas, candies, dried fruits, coffees, canned foods, kimono, pajamas, and other types of accessories.
-Soy Kee and Company was originally located on 36 Pell Street, then moved to Mott Street in 1897 and then eventually moved outside of the Chinatown neighborhood.
+Below the Port Arthur Restaurant, there was a store named Soy Kee & Company serving as an importer and exporter of Chinese goods, selling curios, chinaware, lamps, imported Chinese silks, embroideries, ivory carvings, imported Chinese teas, candies, dried fruits, coffees, canned foods, kimono, pajamas, and other types of accessories.
+Soy Kee & Company was originally located on 36 Pell Street, then moved to Mott Street in 1897 and then eventually moved outside of the Chinatown neighborhood.

 Mott Street General Store

-In 1891, a Chinese man named Lok Lee opened up the Mott Street General store.
+In 1891, a Chinese man named Lok Lee opened up the Mott Street General Store.
 This was the gathering place for the earliest Chinese immigrants to socialize and maintain their kin roots with family and friends.
-It was very especially important because Chinatown was primarily a bachelor's society.
-Due to discrimination within the immigration laws during those old days, Chinese men were not allowed to bring their families into America.
+It was especially important because early Chinatown was primarily a bachelor's society.
+Due to discrimination within the immigration laws at the time, Chinese men were not allowed to bring their families to America.